Larry Kramer: The Tragedy of Today's Gays

 Tragedy was a speech and a call to arms that Kramer delivered five days after the 2004 re-election of George W. Bush and later published as a book.
 Kramer believed that Bush was re-elected largely because of his opposition to same-sex marriage, and found it inconceivable that voters would respond so strongly to that issue when there were so many more pressing ones:

 Almost 60 million people whom we live and work with every day think we are immoral.
 "Moral values" was top of many lists of why people supported George Bush.
 Not Iraq.
 Not the economy.
 Not terrorism.
 "Moral values".
 In case you need a translation that means us.
 It is hard to stand up to so much hate.

-The speech's effects were far-reaching and had most corners of the gay world once again discussing Kramer's moral vision of drive and self-worth for the LGBT community.
+The speech's effects were far-reaching and had most corners of the gay world once again discussing Kramer's moral vision of drive and self-worth for the LGBTQ community.

 Kramer even stated: "Does it occur to you that we brought this plague of AIDS upon ourselves?
 I know I am getting into dangerous waters here but it is time.
 With the cabal breathing even more murderously down our backs it is time.
 And you are still doing it.
 You are still murdering each other."

 Kramer, again, had his detractors from the community.
 Writing for Salon.com, Richard Kim felt that once again Kramer personified the very object of his criticism: homophobia.

 He recycles the kind of harangues about gay men (and young gay men in particular) that institutions like the Times so love to print – that they are buffoonish, disengaged Peter Pans dancing, drugging and fucking their lives away while the world and the disco burn down around them.